Brevity is the order of my day.

 This post has gone on and 'off' more than I intended.
 Obviously there is a lot on my mind.
 Trying to revamp our life has made me think, discussing whether or not to teach our kids about Santa has made me think, learning more about Celiac disease has made me think, and reading posts like this one by Riana have made me think.

-.
+It is horrifying to realize that my own natural world is so polluted by things I've consumed.
 It all boils down to me realizing that it is time to take control over my personal world.
 It starts with the phase I am in now.
 Realizing that there will always be stuff to by and that more money doesn't mean freedom if you just buy the more stuff.
 It means realizing the links between working to buy, buying and failing, saving to not work, saving and thriving.

+No this isn't a New Year's resolution - though the timing is about right.
 This involves a new attitude towards my consumerism, my nutritional habits, my time with my children, my time with my husband, my time with myself, and my effect on mother earth.
 And lots more to think about.